 You haven’t really been to Taiwan until you’ve experienced one of its night markets.
 These snack-focused havens are the quintessential experience in this food-obsessed nation, and the country is famous for them.

 My suggestion is to take your pick, dive in, and just order whatever looks tasty!
-Still, I’ll give you a few suggestions for the top items to order at each one, with all the locations marked.
-Enjoy your feasting!
+Still, I’ll give you a few suggestions for the top items to order at each one, with all the locations marked, and links to all my night market guides for even more recommendations.

 If you’re vegetarian or vegan, here or my recommended vegetarian stalls at most of these night markets.